 Another selling tool that has gained popularity in recent years is virtual reality which allows you to customize the parameters of real estate to your liking and see the end result.

 4. Personal needs come first

 Choosing a reputable developer is not just a bet on a reliable and prestigious company that will not create problems in the future.
-You must also consider your personal needs: the developer must have projects in the area of interest to you.
+You must also consider your personal needs; the developer must have projects in the area of interest to you.
 Look for promoters who meet your requirements.

 For example, if you are planning to make changes to the original floor design in an apartment, make sure the developer you choose gives permission and offers a wide range of options.
 Some developers offer several alternatives regarding wall colors, floor types, or kitchen and bathroom distribution.
-Making these changes during property construction phase will cost less.
+Making these changes during the property construction phase will cost less.